cfhirsch/adventofcode2023/README.md

 - C('#' + str, x:xs) = C(str', xs) if '#' + str is either equal to x instances of '#', or has a prefix of x '#'s, followed by a '?' or '.' (i.e. we can place the first group of broken springs at the start of the passed in string; if the following character is '?', we replace it with '.').
 Here, str' is either the empty string, or is what is left of '#' + str after removing x '#'s and the subsequent character, which must be '.' or '?'.
-- C('#' + str, x:xs) = 0 otherwise (we would have the place the first group of x springs at the start of the string, but we can't, so there are 0 ways to arrange).
+- C('#' + str, x:xs) = 0 otherwise (we would have to place the first group of x springs at the start of the string, but we can't, so there are 0 ways to arrange).
 - C('?' + str, x:xs) = C('.' + str, x:xs) + C('#' + str, x:xs)

 I added a memoization dictionary as an optimization, too lazy to see what effect that had on performance :).

 ### Part Two:
 Apparently my approach in Part One was fast enough to efficiently solve Part Two as well :).

+## Dec 13

+### Part One:
+Not that difficult.
+I read each map into a char array.
+Then I went through each column to find potentional pivot points for a reflection, and similarly for each row.